THOMASELOVE/431-classes-2024/movies/breakout3.md

 ## 81 Variables are in `movies_2024-10-15`

 The primary outcome from Breakout Activity 2 was a new data set, called **movies_2024-10-15**.
 The current codebook is listed below.
 A more detailed version is in the Variable Descriptions tab in the **movies_2024-10-15** sheet available in our Shared folder on Google Drive.
-An Excel version of the file is [available for download here](https://github.com/THOMASELOVE/431-classes-2024/raw/refs/heads/main/movies/movies_2024-10-15.xlsx), if you prefer.

 Variable | Source | Description
 :---------: | :----: | -----------------------------------------------------------------------------------------------